Shaz2518/JavaCourse_SN/Readme.md

-Here is the updated README.md with Course Completion and LinkedIn URL sections added.
-You can copy and paste directly.

----

 # Core Java – Udemy Course by Swaroop Nadella
 A comprehensive repository documenting my learning journey and practice work from the **Core Java** course taught by **Swaroop Nadella** on Udemy.